Partition functions of determinantal point processes on polarized K\"ahler manifolds: Introduction

-The RHS of (\ref{m3formula}) is precisely the holomorphic invariant introduced in \cite{futaki2004asymptotic}.
-Note that these invariants obstruct the existence of critical points of $S_j$.
-When $\mathfrak{h}(M)=0$, these obstructions vanish.
+The right hand side of (\ref{m3formula}) is precisely the holomorphic invariant introduced in \cite{futaki2004asymptotic}.
+We will show that these invariants obstruct the existence of critical points of $S_j$.
+When there is no holomorphic vector fields, these obstructions vanish.
 In this context, assuming that $Aut(M,L)$ is discrete, we can prove the following proposition using Donaldson's result \cite{donaldson2001scalar} on balanced metrics.

 \begin{mainprop} Suppose that $Aut(M,L)$ (modulo trivial action of $\mathbb{C}^*$) is discrete.
 If $\omega_\infty$ is a critical point of $S_1$ in $\mathcal{K}_0$, then it is a critical point of $S_j$ for all $j>0$. \end{mainprop}